plmbov/fifatitis/README.md

 ### Fifatitis 0.7

-The app is some kind of an inside joke that I used to practice my React skills. :)
+The app is an inside joke that I used to practice my React skills. :) Me and my friend play FIFA a lot and we use the app to choose teams we are playing and keep track of the results.

+Technologies used in the project:
+- React
+- Redux
+- Axios
+- Firebase

 It is in constant development.
 Main focus areas for upcoming time are:
 - Mobile CSS